hibernationTheory/webapp-django-nostill/README.md

 ## About

 **Nostill** is a website for curated content in the field of digital animation that is suitable for mainstream consumption and appreciation.
 Some types of content that is gathered by **Nostill** are *3d animation*, *visual effects*, *motion graphics*, etc...
+As the name suggests, it leans more toward the animated digital or technology driven content than the still imagery.

 ## Why Nostill?